aguynamedSaif/caries_inspection/README.md

 The results show that the logistic regression model has a higher accuracy than the neural network model.

 Instructions
-To run the project, you will need to install the following Python libraries:

-NumPy
-Pandas
-Scikit-learn
-TensorFlow
-Once you have installed the required libraries, you can run the project by following these steps:
+To run the project, you will need to have Rstudios Once you have installed the required libraries, you can run the project by following these steps:

 Clone the repository to your local machine.
-Open the Caries_Prediction_Model.ipynb notebook in Jupyter Notebook.
+Open the caries_inspection.Rmd notebook in R Notebook.
 Run the cells in the notebook.
 Results
 The results of the project are shown in the caries_inspection.Rmd notebook.
 The notebook includes the following: